kyodgorbek/RecipeFinderMVI/README.md

 - View detailed recipe information
 - Clean and modular architecture using MVI
 - Kotlin programming language
-- Implemented TDD using JUnit and Mockito
+- Employed Test-Driven Development (TDD) with the assistance of JUnit and Mockito frameworks.
+- Utilized Ktor to facilitate network operations.